Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

 ## Choosing subjects - Naïve or expert?

-When designing a subjective listening test, one of the first important choices is whether listeners are naïve or expert listeners.
-With naïve we refer to listeners who do not have prior experience in analytic listening nor do they have other related expertise.
-Expert listeners are then, obviously, subjects who are trained in the art of listening and have the ability to analytically evaluate small differences in sounds samples.
-Good expert listeners are typically researchers in the field who have years of experience in developing speech and audio processing and listening to sound samples.
+When designing a subjective listening test, one of the first important choices is whether listeners are naïve or expert.
+With naïve listeners, we refer to people with neither prior experience in analytic listening, nor other related expertise.
+Expert listeners are then, obviously, subjects who are trained in the art of listening and have the ability to analytically evaluate small differences in sound samples.
+Good expert listeners are typically researchers in the field with years of experience developing speech and audio processing and listening to sound samples.
 Some research labs even have their own training for expert listeners.

-Expert listeners are the best listeners in the sense that they can give *accurate* and *repeatable* results.
-They can hear the smallest audible differences and they can grade the differences *consistently*.
-In other words, if an expert hears the same sounds in two tests, he or she can give them exactly the same score both times, and (in an ideal world) his or her expert colleagues will grade the sounds similarly.
-However, the problem is that expert listeners have skills far beyond those of average user of speech and audio products.
+Expert listeners are the best listeners because they can give *accurate* and *repeatable* results.
+They can hear the smallest audible differences, and they can grade the differences *consistently*.
+In other words, if an expert hears the same sounds in two tests, he or she can give them exactly the same score both times and (in an ideal world) his or her expert colleagues will grade the sounds similarly.
+However, the problem is that expert listeners have skills far beyond those of the average user of speech and audio products.
 If we want average users to enjoy our products, then we should be measuring the preferences of average users.
 It is uncertain whether the preferences of expert listeners align with average users.
-For example, expert listeners might notice a highly annoying distortion which an average user never discovers.
-The expert would therefore be unable to enjoy the product which is great for the average user.
+For example, expert listeners might notice a highly annoying distortion that an average user never discovers.
+The expert would, therefore, be unable to enjoy a product though it is great for the average user.

-Naïve listeners are therefore the best listeners in the sense that they reflect best the *preferences of the average population*.
-The downside is that since naïve listeners do not have experience in subjective evaluation, their answers have usually a high variance (the measurement is noisy).
-That is, if they hear the same samples twice, they are often unable to repeat the same grade (intra-listener variance) and the difference in grades between listeners is often high (inter-listener variance).
+Naïve listeners are, therefore, the best listeners in the sense that they reflect best the *preferences of the average population*.
+The downside is that since naïve listeners do not have experience in subjective evaluation, their answers usually have a high variance (the measurement is noisy).
+That is, if they hear the same samples twice, they are often unable to repeat the same grade (intra-listener variance), and the difference in grades between listeners is often high (inter-listener variance).
 Consequently, to get useful results from naïve listeners, you need a large number of subjects.
-To get statistically significant results, you often need a minimum of *10 expert* listeners, where you frequently need more than *50 naïve* listeners.
+To get statistically significant results, you often need a minimum of *10 expert* listeners, whereas you frequently need more than *50 naïve* listeners.
 The difficulty of the task naturally can have a large impact on the required number of subjects (difficult tasks require a larger number of listeners for both expert and naïve listeners).

 Note that the above definition leaves a large grey area between naïve and expert listeners.
-A naïve listener looses the naïve status when participating in a listening test.
+A naïve listener loses the naïve status when participating in a listening test.
 However, a naïve listener needs years of training to become an expert listener.
 This is particularly problematic in research labs, where there are plenty of young researchers available for listening tests.
-They are not naïve listeners any more, but they need training to become expert listeners.
+They are not naïve listeners anymore, but they need training to become expert listeners.
 A typical approach is then to include the younger listeners regularly in listening tests, but remove those listeners in post-screening if their inter- or intra-listener variance is too large.
 That way the listeners slowly gain